 Spending Less Money

 Let’s talk money!
+Lots of people downsize for financial reasons, and they were certainly a factor for us too.
 We’ve always considered ourselves to be pretty frugal, but there were moments over the last couple of years where we didn’t feel that way.
 Particularly when we were in the midst of renovating the duplex, furnishing the beach house, and paying for insurance, utilities, and taxes for four different homes (remember, the duplex = two attached houses).
 Life suddenly felt very full of bills!

 So a big part of what helped sell us both on the idea of downsizing was that we could cut down on our bills and put a stop to paying for all of this space that wasn’t being used all the time.
 We talked all about the big money question everyone was asking us back in May on the podcast (the money side of selling three houses and downsizing to one smaller home), but just last week I crunched some other numbers for the first time and it was kind of mind-blowing.
 So I wanted to talk about three other areas that we’re seeing a big difference: utilities, landscaping, and gas (like for our car).

-Simply put, you can see that going from 7,000 to 1,400 square feet will likely save us about $7,750 a year in just these three areas alone.
+Simply put, you can see that going from 7,000 to 1,400 square feet will likely save us about $7,750 a year on just these three utility bills alone.

 In addition to reducing our interior space, we also cut down big time on the exterior spaces that we have to maintain.
 Our lot in Richmond was a little under an acre of land, and we spent a whole bunch of time & money mowing, seeding, fertilizing, irrigating, mulching, & leaf-blowing it each year.
 We did basically all of it ourselves for many years, but over the last couple of years started hiring out certain tasks (like having someone mow it while we spent the summer in Cape Charles so it didn’t turn into a jungle).